SamJouini/Beat_the_Goblin/README.md

 ## Installation

-1. Clone the repository:
+1. Clone the repository on your favourite terminal:

 git clone https://github.com/SamJouini/Beat_the_Goblin

-2. Install dependencies:

-npm install

-3. Run the development server:

-npm run dev
+2. Open the newly cloned repository

 ## Usage

 1. Create an account or log in.
 2. Add tasks to your Grimoire.
 3. Complete tasks to gain XP and beat the goblin.
+4. Manage your deadline and view your profile information.
-4. Use the Pomodoro timer or breathing exercise as needed.
+5. Use the Pomodoro timer or breathing exercise as needed.
-5. Check your progress on the interactive map.
+(6. Check your progress on the interactive map.)
-6. Manage your deadline and view your profile information.

 ### Frontend
 - Next.js